Azure/azure-notificationhubs-samples/README.md

 ### [Safari]

 Sample on how to send push notifications to Safari using Azure Notification Hubs and Azure Web Sites.

-### [WNS]

-This sample is useful when you want to test the end to end flow between client app and WNS without Azure Notification Hubs in the picture.
-This helps in validating that your client app is set up correctly as well that you have the correct Package SID & Secret that you are configuring in the Azure Notification Hubs.
-In case the PNS responds with an error then you also get to see the exact error from the WNS itself providing additional information.

-## [Enterprise Push]

-The [Enterprise push architectural guidance] article provides architectural guidance as well as tutorials for the backend and client-side applications.

-## [Programmatic Telemetry access]

-This sample is in the form of a console application which is configured to call to HDInsights and print out metrics for a given Notification Hub and filter.

 ## SDK